 Now let’s get to the great restaurants in the city.

-Toward the Garden District, there are a few cool/quirky stops including Toups South (new in the Southern Food and Beverage Museum) and Cavan on Magazine Street, which is an incredible remodel of a classic old house done really well.
+Toward the Garden District, there are a few cool/quirky stops including Toups South (relatively new in the Southern Food and Beverage Museum, and home to the aforementioned snarky bartender) and Cavan on Magazine Street, which is an incredible remodel of a classic old house done really well.
 An example of great restaurant design and sensitive restoration.
-(The Cavan owners also have Sylvain right in the Quarter, which used to be better, but if you can score a table in the back outdoor courtyard, it’s worth it.)

 Also, don’t miss the detour to the Bakery Bar.
 It’s a great spot for brunch, but, more importantly, their salty balls (small bites of salty cake dough covered in chocolate).
 Seriously, one of the best desserts.

-The John Besh Group has some incredible restaurants including Domenica (in the Roosevelt hotel) for pizza, charcuterie, and pasta.
+Some incredible restaurants in the same family include Domenica (in the Roosevelt hotel) for pizza, charcuterie, and pasta.
 And you can’t miss Willa Jean, the new place with inventive southern fare.
 It’s incredibly any time of day, but especially for breakfast/brunch.
 Note to Domenica: Love your food, but lose the bad 80’s pop music by Paula Abdul and Whitney Houston.
 Ugh.

 If you must do Emeril, try his new place, Meril.
 More inventive and casual than his other spots.